-Viability of UA-ADRCs was determined by preparing a 3:1 dilution of the cell suspension in 0.4% Trypan Blue solution.
-Nonviable cells were counted using a hemocytometer under the same microscope and were correlated to the number of viable nucleated cells.
+The viability of UA-ADRCs was determined by preparing a 3:1 dilution of the cell suspension in 0.4% Trypan Blue solution.
+Nonviable cells were counted using a hemocytometer under the same microscope, and were correlated to the number of viable nucleated cells.